passageidentity/example-api-gateways/1-GCP-API-Gateway/README.md

 ## Authenticate Requests With Passage

-Navigate to [http://localhost:3000](http://localhost:3000) and see what it's like authenticating users using Passage with React via via Google's API Gateway!
+Navigate to [http://localhost:3000](http://localhost:3000) and see what it's like authenticating users using Passage with React via Google's API Gateway!